Our Essential Services

 Danish Customs Allowances

-If you are traveling within the EU, EU customs rules apply.
+Danish customs allowances differ depending on whether you are moving from inside or outside the EU.
+If you are traveling within the EU, standard EU customs rules apply.
 You can travel with up to 75,000 DKK (11,000 USD) tax free.
 If you bring more than that, you will have to pay customs duty.

 - 800 cigarettes (if arriving from Bulgaria, Croatia, Lithuania, or Hungary, you may only bring 300 units)